-Here’s how to make parfum using citrus and woody notes which, when combined, create a wonderfully rich and rustic fragrance.
-It’s a perfume that I’ve made many times, and I’ve noticed that the more it matures, the better it smells.
+Here’s how to make parfum with a wonderfully rich and rustic fragrance.
+It’s a perfume that I’ve made many times, and the more it matures, the better it smells.

 Making Eau de Parfum

 Eau de parfum is one of the most common types of homemade perfume.
 It is made using around 15-20% essential oils and therefore has an intense aroma.
 This type of fragrance usually lasts for around five hours making it a great choice to wear for brunch with friends, or an evening out with your significant other.

 I always find that Eau de parfum is a good middle ground, not too overpowering like a neat perfume but stronger than an Eau de toilette or cologne.